 - If you have a balance once the withdrawal process has been completed, you will be asked to set up a payment plan if you cannot pay the balance in full.
 Contact Dot Rakoski to set up a payment plan at 570-662-4889 or email@example.com

 - You will be asked to provide your current address and phone number.

-- Return any library materials still in your possession.
+- Return any library and Project Textbook materials still in your possession.

 - You will be counseled on how withdrawing from the university will impact your future financial aid, as well as, your current financial aid.

 - Withdrawing from the university prior to completing more than 60% of the semester will result in a change in your financial aid for the semester.
 This date is calculated by Financial Aid Office based upon federal regulations.
 Any refunds already received may need to be returned in whole or in part.
 A calculation will be completed to determine the amount of financial aid that needs to be returned.